sciabarra/AgileSites/doc/reference/FAQ.md

 The framework lets you create one eclipse project, typing `eclipse` and importing the `app` folder in eclipse as an Eclipse project.

-## when I try to deploy I get Class not found mysite.Setup in the logs
+## When I try to deploy I get `class not found mysite.Setup` in the logs

 First, ensure you have done all the steps to create a new site: